artistryware/Firmware-Public/awi-quizshow/README.md

 ### Hardware Required

-To run this example, you should have an Artistryware UI100B main control board connected to a UE101A and UE102A expansion boards.
+To run this firmware, you will need an AWI UI100B main control board connected to UE101A and UE102A expansion boards.
 Please feel free to contact us if you would like to purchase these boards.

 #### I2C Assignments